Norway’s Law on the Processing of Personal Data (PDA)

 What are the requirements of data controllers and processors under the Personal Data Act?

 Generally speaking, many of the requirements placed on data controllers under the Personal Data Act are no different from the 6 data protection principles outlined in the General Data Protection Regulation.
-These data protection principles include integrity and confidentiality, storage limitations, purpose limitations, accuracy, data minimization, and lawfulness, fairness, and transparency.
-To the contrary, there are certain requirements of the Personal Data Act that differ from those of the General Data Protection Regulation.
+These data protection principles include integrity and confidentiality, storage limitations, purpose limitations, accuracy, data minimization, lawfulness, fairness, and transparency.
+On the contrary, there are certain requirements of the Personal Data Act that differ from those of the General Data Protection Regulation.
 These requirements include:

 - Data transfers– Section 13 of the Personal Data Act states that the Norwegian government maintains “the right to adopt regulations regarding the transfer of personal data to third countries or international organizations”.

-- Data breach notifications– In relation to to data breach notifications, Section 16 of the Personal Data Act states that exemptions may be made to the obligation to notify data subjects in accordance with the General Data Protection Regulation, permitting said notifications would reveal information of” importance to Norway’s national security interests or the defense of the country, information that must be kept secret for the purpose of the prevention, investigation, detection, and prosecution of criminal offenses, and information that is subject to a statutory obligation of professional secrecy (which must, if relevant, be explained to the data subject)”.
+- Data breach notifications– In relation to data breach notifications, Section 16 of the Personal Data Act states that exemptions may be made to the obligation to notify data subjects in accordance with the General Data Protection Regulation, permitting said notifications would reveal information of” importance to Norway’s national security interests or the defense of the country, information that must be kept secret for the purpose of the prevention, investigation, detection, and prosecution of criminal offenses, and information that is subject to a statutory obligation of professional secrecy (which must, if relevant, be explained to the data subject)”.

 - Children’s data– Section 5 of the Personal Data Act states that the age of consent within Norway for the purposes of information society services is 13.